Lukas1121/Atrial-fib-sim/README.md

 "Simple Model for Identifying Critical Regions in Atrial Fibrillation Kim Christensen, Kishan A. Manani, and Nicholas S. Peters Phys.
 Rev. Lett.
 114, 028104 – Published 16 January 2015"

-### Collaboration
-This was my first large coding project and there is much work to be done on the optimization of run time.
-Reducing the amount of for loops etc and general quality of life improvements would be much appreciated.
-Please contact me with any suggestions towards the project